ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Mathematical Definition of Ensemble Distributions
 -------------------------------------------------

-Mathematically, an ensemble distribution in GBD is just a `mixture distribution`_, which is defined as follows.
+Mathematically, an ensemble distribution in GBD is a `mixture distribution`_, which is defined as follows.

 Mixture Distributions
 +++++++++++++++++++++